edouardfouche/MCDE/README.md

 This repository is released under the AGPLv3 license.
 Please see the [LICENSE.md](LICENSE.md) file.

 ## Quick Start

-There are two possibilities on how use our framework, either by using it in your Scala code or by accessing MCDE through a JAR from the command line.
+You can either import MCDE in your own scala project or use our external API, from the command line.

 ### Importing MCDE

 #### Get It
-Include ```` XXX```` (TODO) to your sbt file to get the framework from maven.
+Include ```` XXX```` to your sbt file to get the framework from maven.
+(TODO -> Publish to the central repository)

 #### Use It